Michael Beaumont (British politician): Early life

 Beaumont was born 8 February 1903 to Hubert George Beaumont and Elisa Mercedes Grace.
 He was the maternal grandson of Michael P. Grace and paternal grandson of the 1st Baron Allendale.
-He was educated in Eton College, Berkshire and Oundle School, Northamptonshire.
+He was educated at Eton College, Berkshire and Oundle School, Northamptonshire.

 Military career

 Beaumont was further educated for a career in the army at the Royal Military College, Sandhurst, in Berkshire.
 He served in the Coldstream Guards as a second lieutenant, but resigned his commission on 29 October 1924.
-On 29 October 1926, he was promoted to Lieutenant while in the Coldstream Guards reserve of officers.
+On 29 October 1926, he was promoted to lieutenant while in the Coldstream Guards reserve of officers.

-He served in the 90th Field Brigade, Buckinghamshire and Berkshire Yeomanry, Royal Artillery, a part-time unit, and was promoted to Major on 4 July 1939.
+He served in the 90th Field Brigade, Buckinghamshire and Berkshire Yeomanry, Royal Artillery, a part-time unit, and was promoted to major on 4 July 1939.
 He relinquished his commission because of ill health on 13 January 1940.

 Beaumont was awarded the Efficiency Decoration on 19 August 1943.
 As a holder of the Territorial Decoration, he could use the post-nominal letters 'TD'.